sugoinaman/Discord_Bot/readme.txt

-Moderation for discord including removing cuss words.
+# Moderation for discord including removing cuss words.

-Edit: Bot outdated, only slash commands are used for discord.
+## Bot is outdated because of slash commands.